Iranian wrestler Navid Afkari executed over 2018 security guard killing

 The killing of the security guard took place during some of the worst unrest in a decade over economic hardships.
 Iran’s clerical rulers have blamed the street protests what they call “thugs” linked to exiles and foreign foes - the United States and Israel.

 Iranian state television aired a video last week in which Afkari appeared to confess to Turkman’s killing.
-State television showed what appeared to be written confessions by Afkari, but he said in a recording circulated on social media that he was coerced into signing the documents.
+The television also showed what appeared to be written confessions by Afkari, but he said in a recording circulated on social media that he was coerced into signing the documents.

 “I hit twice, once and then again,” Afkari was shown saying with a stabbing gesture during a police reconstruction of the killing.